MusicFind a programme

-Project members: Dr Justin Williams, Dr James McNally (post-doctoral fellow)
+Project members: Dr Justin Williams, Dr James McNally (post-doctoral fellow).

 A significant number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of music; some graduates take up careers as composers and musicians.

-Dr Michael Ellison, (Senior Lecturer), Analysis; composition; contemporary opera; new music; Turkish music.
+Professor Michael Ellison, (Senior Lecturer), Analysis; composition; contemporary opera; new music; Turkish music.

 Professor Pauline Fairclough, (Professor), Cold War cultural exchanges; music and politics; music in Eastern Europe; Shostakovich; Socialist Realism; Soviet and Russian music; Soviet performance practice.

 Professor Neal Farwell, (Professor), Composition; electro-acoustic composition; live electronics and interactivity; semiotics.

 Dr Kate Guthrie, (Lecturer), music and technological change; social, political and cultural history of music in mid-twentieth-century Britain

 Dr Guido Heldt, (Senior Lecturer), British 20th-century art music; film music and narratology; music and television; musical films; the representation of music in film.

 Professor Sarah Hibberd, (Stanley Hugh Badock Chair of Music), music and science in the nineteenth century; music and visual cultures; nineteenth-century music; nineteenth-century opera; opera and musical culture in France, 1789–1850; opera and politics